Home » London » London Dungeon tickets

 The minimum height restriction for Drop Ride is 1.4 meters (4.6 feet).

-All riders must have the ability to sit upright on the ride and brace themselves against the ride forces.
+All riders must be able to sit upright on the ride and brace themselves against the ride forces.

 Tavern at the London Dungeon

-The Tavern is a unique storytelling experience where visitors get transported back to a vibrant London pub of 1896.
+The Tavern is a unique storytelling experience where visitors return to a vibrant London pub of 1896.

-Even as you enjoy bootleg beer, Gin cocktails, or traditional lemonade, you will see multiple actors on different tables carrying on their acts.
+Even as you enjoy bootleg beer, Gin cocktails, or traditional lemonade, you will see multiple actors performing their acts at different tables.

-Each table has its act, and you decide which story you want to follow.
+Each table has its act, and you decide which story to follow.

 You will not get the same experience at two tables since the tales vary – Great Beer Flood, ghost rumors, Ripper murders, gambling, etc.